roberto1648/deep-explanation-using-ai-for-explaining-the-results-of-ai/README.md

 ![png](README_files/README_55_5.png)

 The arm of the excavator is highlighted here.
-Notice that the top class was supposed to be here "crane" in which case the arm would indeed be a more important feature.
+Notice that, according to the vgg_model, the top class was supposed to be here "crane" in which case the arm would indeed be a more important feature than the tip.

 ```python